Best Scope for 17 WSM – The Top 5 Optics in 2023

 I’ve found that there aren’t many rounds as versatile as the .17 WSM cartridge.
 Being a rimfire round, it’s become my top choice for hunting, and I’ve noticed it’s particularly effective for taking down targets at close to medium range.
 The lightweight and excellent design of this cartridge allows it to travel up to 3000 ft./s.

 Of course, I knew I needed a fantastic scope to go with my 17 WSM rifle.
 Finding the right scope for my hunting expeditions proved to be tricky without doing extensive research and testing beforehand.
 That’s why I decided to put together this guide and do the testing myself, so you don’t have to.
-Below, you’ll find my top scope picks for 17 WSM rifles.

-The 5 Best Scopes for 17 WSM
+My Top 5 Scopes for 17 WSM

-1. Vortex Crossfire II 2-7×32 RiflescopeVortex Optics Crossfire II 2-7x32 Rimfire, Second Focal Plane, 1-inch Tube Riflescope - V-Plex Reticle
+Vortex Optics Crossfire II 2-7x32 Rimfire, Second Focal Plane, 1-inch Tube Riflescope - V-Plex Reticle

 Out of all the available scopes I tried with .17 WSM firearms, the Vortex Crossfire II 2-7×32 Riflescope impressed me the most, largely thanks to its versatility and durability.

-My Feeling After Using the Product
+My Feelings After Using the Vortex Crossfire II 2-7×32

 As soon as I tried the Crossfire II scope, I found it to be an excellent optic through and through for a variety of reasons.
 For starters, the magnification settings are perfect for .17 WSM cartridges and their short to medium ranges.
+Over several weeks, I used this scope extensively while hunting prairie dogs at ranges between 100 to 300 yards.
+The 7x maximum magnification provided excellent visibility of targets at 300 yards when properly focused.

 But in my opinion, the 32mm objective lens is one of the best for the price range of this scope.
 Special coatings guarantee top-tier light transmission and, in my experience, capably protect the lenses from water and dirt damage, even on longer expeditions.
-Good light transmission is always needed, especially when hunting in low-light environments or at certain times of day.
+The fully multi-coated optics provided very good light transmission and image clarity across the entire magnification range.
+I could clearly see my targets and the surrounding environment even at dawn and dusk.

 Product Highlights